amalgamaria/secretariat/docs/access/onboard.rst

 Groups
 ######

 All Secretariat users are members of specific groups.
 The purpose of these group memberships is to help set specific directory and file permissions.
 If you have questions about how this works, please reach out!
-(We cover this on Day 1 of the HPCC Workshop!)
+(We cover this on Day 1 of the HPC Workshop!)

 ----